IBM/ubiquity-docker-plugin/README.md

 spectrum-scale          demo2
 ```

-#### Running Docker Containers and specifying the volume drivers.
-Note that local and ubiquity volumes can be passed into a container.
+#### Running Docker Containers and Using Volumes.

 Run a container and mount the volume created above by specifying the name of the volume name and the volume driver used to create that volume.
+Note that local and ubiquity volumes can be passed into a container.

 ```bash
 docker run -t -i --volume-driver spectrum-scale --volume <VOLUME-NAME>:<CONTAINER-MOUNTPOINT> --entrypoint /bin/sh alpine